 # 5 Build Relationships

 Another good thing to do to deal with attrition in your MLM Business is to invest some one-on-one time with each team member.
 Try to build a friendship with them.
 People are less likely to quit on a friend than quit on someone they hardly know.
 It’s true, people don’t care how much you know until they know how much you care.
+Remember, network marketing is a relationship business.

 # 6 Create a Team Culture